 Melina Nacos has split her professional life in theatre between acting and producing.
 With a degree in production management and as a graduate of the Neighborhood Playhouse (New York City) Melina has applied her skills and talents to diverse projects, including traditional theatre, film, and corporate training, where she uses theatre to help clients develop sharper interpersonal and presentational skills.
 Melina has a strong interest in ensemble creation and research-based theatre.
 She cocreated and acted in “After the Crash: a Play about Brain Injury.”

-Norman Steinberg is chair of Ogilvy Renault and a member of its executive committee.
+Norman Steinberg is global co-chair at Norton Rose Fulbright Canada.
 His principal area of practice is mergers and acquisitions, corporate finance, privatization and corporate governance.
 He is listed in LEXPERT’s 2007 Guide to the Leading U.S./Canada Cross-Border Corporate Lawyers in Canada.
 He is in the 2006 edition of the Lexpert-Thomson Guide to the Leading 100 Creative Lawyers in Canada.
 Mr. Steinberg is also listed in the Canadian Who’s Who and in the Financial Post Directory of Directors, and is designated as a leading Canadian lawyer in the field of corporate/mergers and acquisitions in Chambers Global – The World’s Leading Lawyers.
 In June 2007, he was appointed to the Board of the Conseil du patronat du Québec.

 He has served on many philanthropic boards, including The Canadian Club of Montreal (past President), the Orchestre symphonique de Montréal (vice-chairman), the Montreal Museum of Fine Arts Foundation, the Centaur Theatre Company and the Canadian Paraplegic Association.
 In 2007, he co-chaired the Centraide Campaign of Greater Montreal.
 He has served on the board of the MUHC Foundation since December 2005.